 Tip: You could help your child write a series of letters to all his favourite teachers, and make this entire week dedicated to his/her gurus!

-3. Help the Teacher Build an Inspiring Classroom:
+3. Help Your Child and Their Friends Build an Inspiring Classroom

 This tip to celebrate Teachers’ Day can help nurture your child’s leadership skills apart from pleasing his teacher very much!
-As a part of the Teachers’ Day activities for kids this week, do this:
+As a part of the Teachers’ Day activities for kids, here’s what can be done:

-- Tell your child he should take up charge for keeping his classroom clean and inspiring this week.
+- Tell your child he should take up the charge of keeping his classroom clean and inspiring other children too.

 - Help your child and his group of friends clean the classroom first.
 They can pick up bits of paper or pencil shavings to give the classroom a cleaner look.